 - optional for decoration: sprinkles

 - Preheat oven to 350°F (177°C).
-Grease two 9-inch cake pans, line with parchment paper rounds, then grease the parchment paper.
+Grease two 9-inch round cake pans, line with parchment paper rounds, then grease the parchment paper.
 Parchment paper helps the cakes seamlessly release from the pans.
 (If it’s helpful, see this parchment paper rounds for cakes video & post.)
 I recommend using nonstick spray for greasing.

 - Start the cake batter with the dry ingredients: Whisk the cake flour, baking powder, baking soda, and salt together in a large bowl.
 Set aside.